I find it fun the many ways coffee roasting is done. Here Dave Rumbler from Australia roasting coffee on open fire.

 If you really want to learn how different roasting profiles affect the taste – then roast 2 batches on the same day with only small differences in the profile.
 And then taste them side by side in the weeks afterwards.

 Here is an example of a good tasting and bad tasting coffee of the same bean.
 Much in the roast profile are alike, but not all the way.
 What causes the difference in taste ?

-The bean is a high grown washed arabica from Uganda, the Mount Elgon mountain or the border to Kenya.
+The bean is a washed arabica from Uganda.
+Fairly high grown at the Mount Elgon mountain on the border to Kenya.

 The good tasting, 400 grams, by Therese

 I roasted it again 9 days later.
-First the the curves were very close.
+First the curves were very close.
 But after 5,5 minutes the ROR levels differed.
 Here both curves:

 The higher ROR level here gave an earlier FC; at 7 minutes in the second roast where as the first had 8:45 min.

 This coffee didn’t taste good to me.
 It had bitterness and burned taste.
-And not a big aroma.
+And a weak aroma = boring coffee.